 Industrial big data as a result of IoT adoption in manufacturing.
 Elsevier 2016 by D.Mourtzis, E.Vlachou, N.Milas

-- Use cases in manufacturing from i-scoop web site
+- Use cases in manufacturing from the i-scoop website

-- The Top 20 industrial IoT applications from IoT world today
+- The Top 20 industrial IoT applications from the IoT world today

 - IoT stories: Get inspired - by Thales